damianh/LibLog/ReadMe.md

 # LibLog [![NuGet Status](http://img.shields.io/nuget/v/LibLog.svg?style=flat)](https://www.nuget.org/packages/LibLog/)

 A single file for you to either copy/paste or [install via nuget][0], into your library/framework/application to enable dependency free logging.
-It contains transparent builtin support for [NLog][3], [Log4Net][4] or allows the user to define a custom provider.
+It contains transparent builtin support for [NLog][3], [Log4Net][4] and [EntLib Logging][5] or allows the user to define a custom provider.

 When the DLL is added, It Just Works. i.e., all that's needed is to reference NLog / Log4Net in your app root so it ends up in the output directory and your component will automatically log without the user having to do any wireup or configuration.